 Where you place the kittens after trapping—either in adoptive homes or back with their colony—depends on many factors, including your own time and resources.
 No two situations are exactly alike, so be prepared to use your judgment.

 In order to do what’s best for kittens, you MUST know how old they are.
-Refer to Kitten-Progression Photos for help in determining kittens’ age.

 The best place for kittens younger than eight weeks old is with their mother, if at all possible.
 The ideal window for socializing kittens is about between five weeks and nine weeks.
 Older kittens can be trapped, neutered, and returned.